 '''

 S3 method for class 'matrix'

-wpca(x, w=NULL, center=TRUE, scale=FALSE, method=c("dgesdd", "dgesvd", "dsvdc"),
+wpca(x, w=NULL, center=TRUE, scale=FALSE, method=c("dgesdd", "dgesvd"),

 swapDirections=FALSE, ...)

 '''

-x An NxK matrix.

-w An N vector of weights for each row (observation) in the data matrix.
-If NULL, all observations get the same weight, that is, standard PCA is used.

-center If TRUE, the (weighted) sample mean column vector is subtracted from each column in mat, first.
-If data is not centered, the effect will be that a linear subspace that goes through the origin is fitted.

-scale If TRUE, each column in mat is divided by its (weighted) root-mean-square of the centered column, first.

-method If "dgesdd" LAPACK's divide-and-conquer based SVD routine is used (faster backward compatibility with R v1.7.0.

-[1]), if "dgesvd", LAPACK's QR-decomposition-based routine is used, and if "dsvdc", LINPACK's DSVDC(?) routine is used.
-The latter is just for pure swapDirections If TRUE, the signs of eigenvectors that have more negative than positive components are inverted.
+X An NxK matrix.
+W An N vector of weights for each row (observation) in the data matrix.
+If NULL, all observations get the same weight, that is, standard PCA is used. center If TRUE, the (weighted) sample mean column vector is subtracted from each column in mat, first.
+If data is not centered, the effect will be that a linear subspace that goes through the origin is fitted. scale If TRUE, each column in mat is divided by its (weighted) root-mean-square of the centered column, first. method If "dgesdd" LAPACK's divide-and-conquer based SVD routine is used (faster [1]).
+If "dgesvd", LAPACK's QR-decomposition-based routine is used. swapDirections If TRUE, the signs of eigenvectors that have more negative than positive components are inverted.
 The signs of corresponding principal components are also inverted.
-This is only of interest when for instance visualizing or comparing with other PCA estimates from other methods, because the PCA (SVD) decompostion of a matrix is not unique.
+This is only of interest when for instance visualizing or comparing with other PCA estimates from other methods, because the PCA (SVD) decomposition of a matrix is not unique.

-. . .
 Not used.